Blockout: Reception

 The New York Times reviewed the game in an article about educational software for mathematics, writing that Blockout "doesn't pretend to be educational, but the skills required to master it are not unrelated to mathematics, particularly geometry."
 A 1993 study found evidence that playing Blockout improved the spatial visualization ability of 10- to 14-year-olds.

 In Japan, Game Machine listed Block Out on their March 1, 1990 issue as being the tenth most-successful table arcade unit of the month.
+It was released for the Sega Mega Drive in Japan on November 1, 1991.

 Dragon gave the game's Atari Lynx version a perfect score.
-Robert A. Jung reviewed the Atari Lynx version of the game which was published to IGN.
-In his final verdict he wrote "This is a nice, addictive, no-nonsense strategy game.
+Robert A. Jung reviewed the Atari Lynx version of the game, which was published on IGN.
+In his final verdict, he wrote: "This is a nice, addictive, no-nonsense strategy game.
 Without any patterns to memorize and several options to choose from, Blockout will keep its freshness for quite some time.
 If you thought Tetris was too simple, give this title a try."
-Scoring the game 8 out of 10.
+He scored the game eight out of ten.

 Entertainment Weekly gave the game an A, deeming it the #17 greatest game available in 1991.

 Legacy

-Around 2007 a modernized, authorized continuation/remake named Blockout II was released with a license from Kadon Enterprises, to use the trademarked Blockout name.
+Around 2007, a modernized, authorized continuation/remake named Blockout II was released with a license from Kadon Enterprises, to use the trademarked Blockout name.
 The game is open-source and was ported to many platforms the original wasn't available before, like Microsoft Windows, Ubuntu, and the OpenPandora handheld.

+On February 19, 2008, an officially licensed crossover with Tetris titled Tetris Blockout was released by EA Mobile for mobile phones with authorization of both Blue Planet Software and Kadon Enterprises.

 In 2021, a web browser-based version written in JavaScript and HTML5 was released.
 It is officially licensed to use the name Blockout.